Generative multi-scale modeling via spatial autoregressive transport maps: Competitors: Implementation details

 with a kernel that factorizes into a product-sum form

-where $k_a$ acts on the low-fidelity prediction (capturing possibly non-linear relations across fidelities) and $k_x$ is a spatial kernel.
+where $k_a$ acts on the low-scale prediction (capturing possibly non-linear relations across scales) and $k_x$ is a spatial kernel.
 We again use an exponential Matérn kernel ($\nu\!=\!0.5$) for $k_x$ and $k_a$, as it yielded lower log-scores on our climate data than smoother choices.
 Each kernel has its own ARD weights for each dimension.

-For $R > 2$, since the posterior distribution at all fidelities except $r = 1$ is no longer Gaussian, we propagate uncertainty along each recursive step, and approximate the posterior likelihood using Monte Carlo integration, as \cite{perdikaris2017}.
+For $R > 2$, since the posterior distribution at all resolutions except $r = 1$ is no longer Gaussian, we propagate uncertainty along each recursive step, and approximate the posterior likelihood using Monte Carlo integration, as \cite{perdikaris2017}.

-For the climate example, the posterior for the higher-fidelity GP is too costly to learn, so we use the same variational strategies as used in HK.
+For the climate example, the posterior for the higher-scale GP is too costly to learn, so we use the same variational strategies as used in HK.